taw00/manuscript-css/README.md

 #### <small>Of note:</small>

-- <small>The manuscript formatting provided here does not meet the spec just yet for long-form poetry.
-It's sufficient for presentation though.
-I'm working on improving it.
 - Some publishers (and nearly all traditional book publishers) insist on your work being submitted in `.docx` format.
 For that, use this process until you are absolutely ready to submit to such a publisher and then port the project